muchimi/JoystickGremlinEx/README.md

 Please visit the [Discord](https://discord.gg/pNadcReth9) server for discussion, tips and development information.

+# Test versions

+The most current test releases will contain the latest bug fixes, features and optimizations.
+Not all test releases are stable which is why they are not in the release channel, and many are.
+Please make a backup of your profiles and enable the versioning option to keep files separate by version just in case, but there is about a year's worth of key updates since the last official release all in the test channel including several stable versions.

+The test versions are available here: https://github.com/muchimi/JoystickGremlinEx/releases/tag/test

 # Change log

+### (m76T128)

+- Fix: Input Viewer: state and vjoy button input (click) re-enabled (was disabled in T127 as the API was being changed).
+- Perf: dispatcher thread pool usage (reduction in dispatching overhead)
+- Perf: optimization of core data objects using slots (this generally is aimed at reducing memory and increases data access).
+- Perf: set context switching to 1ms (increases overall responsiveness with axis input in particular - axes can generate thousands of events in short order).

 ### (m76T127)
 - Change: additional log detail to validate input viewer update paths from event to update to help diagnose any update issues.